 I am Michi Arguedas and I am responding to an ancestral call to provide healing as a birth keeper.
 I was born with the skills and the purpose to do this work and have been offering postpartum care and support through big life transitions to my family and loved ones my entire life!
 In 2016, after having spent over a decade working as a childcare provider and educator, I was called to attend a training geared towards supporting queer people of color in establishing a practice as birth workers.
 Shortly after, I became an active member of Roots of Labor Birth Collective (RLBC), a group of low income doulas of color committed to providing accessible support for birthing members of our community.

-I seek to provide culturally-humble and healing-informed doula care because it is a necessary component in preventing violence and promoting healing.
+I seek to provide culturally-humble and healing-informed care because it is a necessary component in preventing violence and promoting healing.
 I believe that when we meaningfully engage with our present selves, our ancestors, and our future generations we have the power to heal intergenerational wounds and help create a healthier, safer, and more connected world.
 I am passionate about supporting people in experiencing undisturbed births and helping to strengthen a model of living and birthing that knows freedom from obstetric violence.
 I seek to foster a safe and welcoming environments for our future generations and for the birthing people and families helping to cultivate new life.
 Birthing people carry the instinctual wisdom and ability to have beautiful, empowering births and postpartum periods and I seek to add a calm, consistent, and gentle presence that supports you in accessing your ideal experience.